 Most careers these days require computer-based work, and typing skills are essential.
-So, it’s no surprise folks search for ways on how to improve their typing speed.
-For example, professionals must have good typing skills because they often have to type emails, texts, papers, research documents, etc. on a daily basis.
+So, it’s no surprise folks search for ways to improve their typing speed.
+For example, professionals must have good typing skills because they often need to type emails, texts, papers, and research documents daily.

-Typing accuracy is necessary for a typist or transcriptionist since even a few typos can cause widespread problems in a work environment.
+Typing accuracy is essential for a typist or transcriptionist, as even a few typos can cause significant problems in a work environment.

 As computers are a must-have in modern society, students and young adults learn to use them at an increasingly young age.
-Interestingly, some school districts have stopped typing lessons, assuming that students already possess the typing skills necessary to be successful in the modern workplace.
+Interestingly, some school districts have discontinued typing lessons, assuming that students already possess the typing skills necessary to succeed in the modern workplace.

 However, without proper training, you may end up using the hunt-and-peck typing style or looking down at the keyboard to select the right keys one by one.